-The certified CA Kernel supports Windows Server 2012 R2 operating system.
-The operating system must be appropriately prepared for the operation of Certified CA Kernel.
+The certified Certified CA Kernel supports Windows Server 2016, Windows Server 2019, RHEL 7 and RHEL8 operating systems.
+The operating system must be appropriately prepared for the operation of the TOE.
 It is sufficient if the operating system was installed in the basic configuration.
 Particularly, the server does not need any additional services such as print servers or web servers.
-In addition to the base installation, the following packages must be installed:
+In addition to the base installation, the JVM as identified in the following section must be installed.